mysociety/sayit/install.md

         cd sayit
         pip install -e .

-1. Alter the settings to match your setup (the default example project looks for a PostgreSQL database with name sayit-example-project and user postgres):
+1. Alter the settings to match your setup - the default example project looks for a PostgreSQL database with name sayit-example-project and a blank user.
+    You can override settings by editing the existing files:

         vim example_project/settings/base.py

+    or by creating a file at `example_project/settings/local.py` and putting your local configuration in there. `local.py` has access to the settings already set up and can change them, for example:

+        echo "DATABASES['default']['USER'] = 'postgres'" >> local.py

 1. Set up the database: